jensse/axiom/README.md

 summary = "w_auto,dpr_auto,c_scale,f_auto,q_auto/"
 ```

-When `provider` is set to one of the supported CDN values, all paths will be output as absolute URLs.
+When `provider` is set to one of the supported CDN values, all asset paths will be output as absolute URLs.
 The URL structure will be assembled based on each CDN's design.
 See the `/axiom/layouts/partials/cdn-src.html` file for details.

-> Alert: All config paths/URLs must end with a trailing slash `/`!
+> Alert: CDN Config paths/URLs must end with a trailing slash `/`!

 ## Menus